Democrats prevent Texas House from moving forward with Trump-backed congressional map

 “This is not just rigging the system in Texas,” Pritzker said Sunday night.
 “It’s about rigging the system against the rights of all Americans for years to come.”

 Barrow reported from Atlanta.
-Associated Press writers Joey Cappelletti in Washington and Andrew DeMillo in Little Rock, Arkansas, also contributed to this report.
+Associated Press writers Joey Cappelletti in Washington, John Hanna in Topeka, Kansas, and Andrew DeMillo in Little Rock, Arkansas, also contributed to this report.